lucasparada20/tlb/tlb_generator_slr/README.md

 # tlb_generator_slr
-A generator of instances for large target-level problems in service level requirements
+A generator of instances for large target-level problems in service level requirements.

 To build the code, call the Makefile inside the `src` directory.